NathinR/Experiment--02-Implementation-of-combinational-logic-/README.md

 ![WhatsApp Image 2023-04-27 at 10 50 53](https://user-images.githubusercontent.com/118679646/234766472-e09546ea-fffe-408a-8e5d-0a87a90bdeee.jpg)

 ## Result:
-Thus the given logic functions are implemented using  and their operations are verified using Verilog programming.
+Thus the given logic functions are implemented using  logic gates.